Liouville quantum gravity as a mating of trees: Quantum surfaces

-Lemma~\ref{lem::h_spaces_orthogonal} implies that we can sample a free boundary GFF on $\h$ in two steps: \begin{enumerate} \item Sample its projection onto $\CH_1(\h)$ to be given by the function whose common value on $\partial B(0,e^{-t}) \cap \h$ is given by $B_{2t}$ where $B$ is a two-sided standard Brownian motion with $B_0 = 0$. \item Sample its projection onto $\CH_2(\h)$ independently by taking it to be $\sum_n \alpha_n f_n$ where $(f_n)$ is an orthonormal basis of $\CH_2(\h)$ and $(\alpha_n)$ is a sequence of i.i.d.\ $N(0,1)$ random variables. \end{enumerate}

-We note that normalizing so that $B_0 = 0$ fixes the additive constant for the field so that its average on $\partial \D \cap \h$ is equal to $0$.
+Lemma~\ref{lem::h_spaces_orthogonal} implies that we can sample a free boundary GFF on $\h$ with the additive constant fixed so that its average on $\h \cap \partial \D$ is equal to $0$ in two steps: \begin{enumerate} \item Sample its projection onto $\CH_1(\h)$ to be given by the function whose common value on $\partial B(0,e^{-t}) \cap \h$ is given by $B_{2t}$ where $B$ is a two-sided standard Brownian motion with $B_0 = 0$. \item Sample its projection onto $\CH_2(\h)$ independently by taking it to be $\sum_n \alpha_n f_n$ where $(f_n)$ is an orthonormal basis of $\CH_2(\h)$ and $(\alpha_n)$ is a sequence of i.i.d.\ $N(0,1)$ random variables. \end{enumerate} We then fix the additive constant for both projections so that their average on $\partial \D \cap \partial \h$ vanishes.